jameshfisher/jameshfisher.com/_posts/2017-02-04-c-compilation-stages.md

 ---
-title: "What are the stages of C compilation?"
+title: What are the stages of C compilation?
+tags:
+  - c
+taggedAt: '2024-03-26'
 ---

 C compilation goes through several stages.
 For `clang`, the C compiler on my machine, these are: